LONI Usage Policy

 |October 1||September 1|

 A PI may request, or be requested, to make a formal presentation to the allocation authority in conjunction with their proposal submission.
-At the end of any allocation, a summary report must be submitted to the authorization authority.
-Any request for allocation renewal must include a summary report, including renewals for startup allocations.
-The summary should indicate if the goals of the proposed work were accomplished, any major results, and a list of any publications that result.
+At the end of a large allocation, a report in PDF format must be uploaded to the allocation web site.
+Requests for new large allocations will not be approved until reports for expired allocations have been submitted.
+The report should detail:

 To facilitate management of proposals, they are identified as belonging to one of several classes (Table 3).